mrakgr/Trading-Journal/journal_2025.md

 Thinking back to the Tao Ceti job, I should have just quit after getting that last salary instead of dragging it out and getting tilted by my teammates.

 Do I want a repeat of that in the stock market?
 Either I should give my 100% to trading or I should give 0% to it.
+No inbetween.

 Kick out trading on the side and focus on what is really important.